Bobillier (crater)

 Bobillier is a tiny, cup-shaped lunar impact crater in the southwest part of Mare Serenitatis.
-It was named after French geometer Étienne Bobillier in 1976.
-It lies to the north-northwest of the crater Bessel.
+The outer ejecta of this impact has subsequently been flooded by mare material around 100 m thick.
+Bobillier lies to the north-northwest of the crater Bessel.
 To the south and west is a wrinkle ridge designated Dorsum Buckland.

-Bobillier was previously identified as Bessel E.
+Previously identified as Bessel E, this crater is named after French geometer Étienne Bobillier.
+Its designation was adopted by the International Astronomical Union in 1976.